devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step8.md

 ### Download Files

-Most of the times we need to download
+Most of the times we need to download softwares or tools from internet